keifer-may/AOC-2024/README.md

 # AOC-2024
-Playing Advent of Code
+Playing Advent of Code in Python

-Who the eff knows what language?
-Thinking OCaml if I can get it working.
+I want to also write this year in OCaml, but I'm struggling there.
+May update later.